 This Sourdough Discard Strawberry Cake is a delicious, fluffy, snacking cake that is not overly sweet and is perfect for an afternoon treat or dessert.
 With no icing, it comes together quickly with just 15 minutes of hands-on time.
 It's also best with fresh, in-season strawberries, really making the fruit the star of the show!

-If you're looking for other sourdough discard recipes, check out this Sourdough Discard Apple Pull Apart Bread, these Sourdough Discard Cinnamon Rolls, and this Sourdough Discard Cinnamon Roll Focaccia.
+If you're looking for other sourdough discard recipes, check out these Sourdough Discard Blueberry Bagels, these Sourdough Discard Cinnamon Rolls, and this Sourdough Discard Cinnamon Roll Focaccia.

 If you're new to working with sourdough starter, check out these in-depth posts on how to feed sourdough starter, how to use sourdough discard, and tips for struggling sourdough starter.